tamusjroyce/nodejs_directory_structure/README.md

 Small utility to build out your file structure.

 So when looking at package.json, you get a general idea of your project.
-Including how directories, blank files, downloads, and scripts are to be used.
+Including building out directories, blank files, downloading files, syncing npm modules to local directories (feature in progress implemented), and running javascript scripts (OS-agnostic) and commands.

+(Note: npm is behind github.
+Refactoring code and stabilizing.
+Probably time to switch to develop.
+Was in a rush and forgot.)

 > npm install -g folder_structure